parthasdey2304/github-upload-script/README.md

 ```

 # Contributing
 We welcome contributions from the community!
 We welcome your contributions to improve the project.
-If you'd like to contribute to Tkinter-Image-Viewer, please read the following guidelines on how to contribute:
+If you'd like to contribute to github-upload-script, please read the following guidelines on how to contribute:
 + Fork the repository and create a new branch for your changes.
 + Make your changes to the code.
 + Test your changes thoroughly.